-To guide each to student to be the best learner they can be requires keeping the learner at the center of the learning design process.
+To guide each student to be the best learner they can be requires keeping the learner at the center of the learning design process.
 Technology, when intentionally considered in the design, can help students make progress toward their learning goals and lower unnecessary barriers so students can express what they know and are able to do.

-The Center for Inclusive Technology in Education Systems (CITES) uses an iterative design-thinking process, in partnership with local districts, to identify and refine a set of learning practices visible in an inclusive technology ecosystem.
+CITES uses an iterative design-thinking process, in partnership with local districts, to identify and refine a set of learning practices visible in an inclusive technology ecosystem.

 When learners are actively engaged, they:

 - Use technology to make progress toward learning goals.

 - Express what they know and can do.

 Loudon County Public Schools (Ashburn, Virginia)

 Loudon County Public Schools serves approximately 84,000 students in Ashburn, Virginia.
 Prior to the COVID-19 school building closures, Loudoun County had been focused on building toward 1:1 device implementation from a previous bring your own device model.
 In recent years, the district increased its commitment to universal access to technology in general education by providing tools with features that improve accessibility (e.g. text to speech, speech to text, word prediction) and by integrating assistive technology.
 The district team shared that the COVID-19 closures forced a shift in thinking about technology and a recognition for how critical AT and accessibility are in supporting student learning, as well as the importance of designing inclusive and flexible learning experiences to support learner variability.